PedroTChang/til/ruby/how-to-create-hashes-from-arrays.md

-# How to Create Hashes from Arrays
+# Hash Syntax in Ruby!

 Just make sure to remember: